 I Never Meant to Leave You.
-Love & marriage against adversity.
-Part I
+Love & marriage in times of war.
+Part 1

 The soothing sunset was a stark contrast to the desolation and the misery I saw outside the cab's window.
 The war in Syria had brought hardship and shortages to many families while the government forced our men into combat.
 For the moment, children had to figure out a way to get the food, and mothers had to seek better hiding places to protect their infants, bearing the idea they could lose their older descendants forever.
 I didn’t want to become another widow with a dismantled family and await any help from the government, which was barely enough.

 I adjusted my veil to cover my dark hair and hid my face from the curious stares on the street.
 Despite my exhaustion and hours traveling, I couldn't take a nap and wished to arrive at my destination with my husband Mustafa.